rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 - Move more specific filters, which match lower number of log entries, to the beginning of the query.
   This rule doesn't apply to [time filter](https://docs.victoriametrics.com/victorialogs/logsql/#time-filter) and [stream filter](https://docs.victoriametrics.com/victorialogs/logsql/#stream-filter), which can be put at any place of the query.
-- If the selected logs are passed to [pipes](https://docs.victoriametrics.com/victorialogs/logsql/#pipes) for further transformations and statistics' calculations, then it is recommended reducing the number of selected logs by using more specific [filters](https://docs.victoriametrics.com/victorialogs/logsql/#filters), which return lower number of logs to process by [pipes](https://docs.victoriametrics.com/victorialogs/logsql/#pipes).
+- If the selected logs are passed to [pipes](https://docs.victoriametrics.com/victorialogs/logsql/#pipes) for further transformations and statistics calculations, then it is recommended reducing the number of selected logs by using more specific [filters](https://docs.victoriametrics.com/victorialogs/logsql/#filters), which return lower number of logs to process by [pipes](https://docs.victoriametrics.com/victorialogs/logsql/#pipes).
-- If the logs are stored at high-latency storage systems such as NFS or S3, then increasing the number of parallel readers can help improving query performance.
+- If the logs are stored at high-latency storage systems such as NFS or S3, then increasing the number of parallel readers can help improve query performance.
   See [these docs](https://docs.victoriametrics.com/victorialogs/logsql/#parallel_readers-query-option) for details.

 ## Query options